jayedrashid/React-Jumpstart/README.md

 React components has a built-in state object.
 The state object is where you store property values that belongs to the component.
 When the state object changes, the component re-renders.

+State is handled & updated inside of a component and change the value.

 React Hooks
 This is one of the holy grail of react.
 React hooks just makes your work so much easier, react hooks are designed to simplify difficult tasks like re-rendering the UI, managing state, picking an element from the DOM and lots more.
 There is a hook for most things you want and if there isn’t any react hook that meets your need then you can also build your own custom hook.